If you haven’t already picked up on it, Lake Bled Slovenia took me by storm and every time I think about it, my heart

-I do love being in the nature, and you know I love camping so when I found out that there was glamping in Lake Bled, I knew exactly where I was spending the night.
+I do love being in nature, and you know I love camping so when I found out that there was glamping in Lake Bled, I knew exactly where I was spending the night.
 If you’re not familiar with glamping, let me introduce you to this amazing type of accommodation:

 Glamping is the glamorous kind of camping.
-It’s the luxurious way of getting back to nature.
-You’ll still stay at a camping site, but you live in a luxury tent, trailer or hut, often with a private kitchen and bathroom.
+It’s a luxurious way of getting back to nature.
+You’ll still stay at a camping site, but you live in a luxury tent, trailer, or hut, often with a private kitchen and bathroom.
 It’s the VIP of camping.

-My glamping site included a private hut with outdoors jacuzzi.
+My glamping site included a private hut with an outdoor jacuzzi.
 A private bathroom with shower and towels.
 And a breakfast picnic in front of my forest hut.
 Amazing, I tell ya.